epsil/gll/README.md

   (failure str))
 ```

-Both parsers take a string as input (the parameter `str`) and return a parse result. `succeed` returns a successful result with an empty syntax tree and the whole string as remainder; that is, it consumes no part of the input string.
+Both parsers take a string as input (the parameter `str`) and return a parse result. `succeed` returns a successful result with an empty syntax tree and the whole string as remainder; that is, it consumes no part of the input.
 Similarly, `fail` returns a failing result.

 The next step is to define a parser which compares the beginning of the input against some string.
 The following parser compares against the string `"foo"`: